 Cupping is an inverse of massage—rather than applying pressure to the muscles, it uses gentle pressure to pull them upward.
 The suction pulls the tight muscles and stretches the fascia, the connective tissue around the muscles, and causes blood vessels to dilate.
 The theory is that the increased blood flow speeds muscular and soft tissue recovery and healing after strain.
-In addition to Phelps, Belarusian and Lithuanian swimmers Pavel Sankovich and Ruta Meilutyte, and US gymnast Alex Naddour, among others, were seen with the cupping marks at the Olympics.
-According to Naddour, cupping “provides relief from the soreness and pounding that come from gymnastics”.
-He told USA Today that cupping was his “secret to keeping healthy”.
+Cupping can promote blood and lymph circulation, relieve pain, and improve range of motion.

 This traditional Chinese medical technique is done by lighting flammable liquid in glass cups.
 The cups are warmed, then placed on affected parts of the body.
 The flame burns away the oxygen in the cup and creates a vacuum.
 Once the flame goes out, the vacuum gently pulls a layer of skin and muscle upward from the body and draws blood to the surface.
 This process stimulates muscles and blood flow, while relieving pain.
 For most patients, fire cupping provides a relaxing and therapeutic sensation.

 In this traditional Chinese medicine procedure, the glass cups with valves are used.
 The valve attach to a handheld suction pump, which vacuums air from the cup.
 The vacuum pulls the skin into the cup, separating it from the tissues below and causing extravasation of blood from tiny vessels, the capillaries, stimulating the natural healing process.